vitusvictor/vitusvictor/README.md

 📈 I am open for new roles.

-📩 You may reach me on vitusvictor41@gmail.com.
+📩 You may reach me at vitusvictor41@gmail.com.

 🎮 More on me: the game of chess loves having me play it.